 For those of you who need to create nut-free dishes, then you still have some great substitutes available, in the form of sunflower butter and pumpkin seed (pepita) butter.

 Sunflower butter is made from sunflower seeds, and has a great nutty taste that’s not too overpowering in both sweet and savoury dishes.

 Pumpkin seed butter is made from pepita seeds (aka pumpkin seeds), and actually tastes a lot like peanut butter, which is great if you can get past the striking green colour!

-My inspiration for making almond butter at home
+My inspiration for making vegan almond butter at home

 I really didn’t realise I could even make my own nut butter at home until I stumbled across Susan’s recipe for raw almond butter at Rawmazing.

 I’d been eating nut butters for a while, especially almond butter and cashew butter, and I’d noticed how expensive they were in comparison to the whole nuts.